pwdd/assignments_instructions/course2/03_assignment_instructions.md

 4. Storing state across requests
 5. Implementing an end-to-end display of a custom query

-The functional goal of this assignment is to implement a web application to manage **TodoItems**.
+The functional goal of this assignment is to implement a web application to manage **Todo Items**.

 Try following the **Getting Started** and **Technical Requirements** step by step.
 Solving one problem at a time is a good way to approach the assignments.